hackclub/hackclub/workshops/hack_club_badge_generator/README.md

 generate_badge()
 ```

-You are all set.
+Now we are all set.
 Open your terminal/command prompt and type in `python script.py`.
 This will show you a prompt to input your name.
 Input your name.
 Then it will show you a prompt to enter the name of your hack club.
 Enter that as well and you should see an output that says "Badge generated successfully".